magicsandbox-ai/magicsandbox/apps/Docs/apps.md

 1. The Assistant calls `app.context()` to get the context string.
 2. The Assistant generates the script `app.api.setText("Goodbye!");`.
 3. The Assistant executes the script in the Sandbox, updating the App to display "Goodbye!" as requested.

+Assistants are aware of how Magic Sandbox works and have access to the [Sandbox](#sandbox) documentation, so you don't need to provide that in your App's context.
+Depending on your App, you may want to provide additional context.
+For example, `magicsandbox.Dev` includes the [publishing](#publishing) documentation in its context.